 The Mayfield Heights Fire Department takes great pride and strives to achieve minimal fire loss to all calls for service.
 It remains the Department's primary goal to protect lives and property, while at the same time protecting the economic base of real property that generate the tax dollars that makes our community strong.

 Perhaps even more important than fire suppression is preventing fires from starting in the first place.
-Education of the public, especially children is accomplished through programs in the schools, fire drills, Fire Prevention Week, and safety lectures by Fire Department personnel.
+Education of the public, especially children is accomplished through programs in the schools, fire drills, Fire Prevention Week, Safety Town and safety lectures by Fire Department personnel.
 The Fire Prevention Bureau also focuses on educating its senior citizens where they work, live, and meet.